-Batteries are now collected at Sedona Recycles seven days a week, 8am-4pm.
-Please bring your batteries inside the facility and read the signs with battery recycling instructions.
+Batteries are currently collected at Sedona Recycles Monday-Friday, 8am-3pm.
 There is a suggested donation of $1 per pound to cover our expenses for shipping and recycling batteries.
 In 2015, we recycled 2.5 tons of batteries!

 Most household batteries are accepted for recycling, including:

 - Rechargeable or single use

 - Drill batteries

 Batteries are recycled at Battery Solutions in Mesa, AZ.
 Click here to see how each type of battery is recycled.

 We do not accept auto batteries, please take them to O’Reilly Auto Parts or Napa Auto Parts.

 According to the EPA, Americans purchase nearly 3 billion dry-cell disposable batteries every year.
 This constitutes 88% of the mercury and 54% of the cadmium deposited into US solid waste landfills, posing a potential long-term threat to groundwater and drinking water supplies.

 According to a study by Uniross carried out in 2007, the production of rechargeable batteries have the following advantages over disposables (comparing serviceable life):

 – 23 times less potential impact on non-renewable natural resources